 If you have a food allergy, be sure to speak with whoever is preparing your food to inform them of your allergy and ask them to be especially careful when preparing your food.

 Talk with your day care, school and workplace.
 Make sure the teachers, nurse and administrators at your child's school or day care center are aware of your child's food allergies and that they know how to respond to adverse reactions your child may experience.
 Similarly, inform your coworkers of allergies you have.
 Some people are familiar with food allergies and know what to do if a person has a reaction; others may not and will need your help in keeping your risk for exposure low.

 Follow these tips if you have a food allergy or intolerance.

 - Meet with a registered dietitian nutritionist.
 An RDN can help you understand which foods and beverages are safe to consume and how best to avoid items that may cause a reaction.
-When foods or food groups need to be avoided, your eating plan may be lacking in important nutrients, like certain vitamins and minerals.
+When foods or food groups need to be avoided, your eating plan may be lacking in important nutrients, such as certain vitamins and minerals.
 An RDN can help ensure you get the nutrition you need for your health and lifestyle.
 Find a registered dietitian nutritionist in your area.

 - Read labels carefully.
 Manufacturers can change ingredients of products without notice, so double-check ingredient lists every time you buy a food or beverage, even if it is a familiar one.
-Cosmetics and beauty products also may contain common allergens such as milk, egg, wheat and tree nuts.
+Cosmetics and beauty products also may contain common allergens such as sesame, milk, egg, wheat and tree nuts.